• Skip to primary navigation

 She would slice the fennel bulb into smaller pieces and offer it to us raw after a big dinner meal to aid with digestion—a passed-down food tradition.

-I enjoy it more often raw as a snack, added to a grazing board, to add crunchiness to healthy salads, or make a delicious fennel bite as an appetizer.
+I enjoy it more often raw as a snack, added to an Italian grazing board, to add crunchiness to healthy salads, or to make a delicious fennel bite as an appetizer.

 But, this vegetable tastes even better when cooked until soft and tender.